akilamaithri/akilamaithri.github.io/_posts/2024-10-04-graduation.md

 Yay!
 .
-Thank you people for Sri Lanka for funding my education 🙏
+Thank you people of Sri Lanka for funding my education 🙏